-It is recommended that the Council:
+It is recommended that the Audit and Risk Subcommittee recommend to the Council that it:

-- (a) Adopt the Procurement Policy as attached in Appendix 1. - (b) Agree that staff should report to the Council Audit and Risk Committee on a quarterly basis on: - Contracts greater than \$50,000 which have not gone to market and the reasons for this. - Quarterly expenditure against each supplier within each Panel. - (c) Rescind the following Council policies: - Tendering preference of local firms (25 June 1990). - Tendering preference for New Zealand produced goods (19 November 1990). - Tendering sustainability consideration Timber from Tropical Rainforests Policy (1991).
+- (a) Adopt the Procurement Policy as attached in Appendix 1. - (b) Agree that staff should report to the Corporate and Financial Committee on a quarterly basis on: - Operational goods and services contracts > \$50,000 which have not gone to market and the reasons for this - Capital works contracts > \$500,000 which have not gone to market and the reasons for this - Quarterly expenditure against each supplier within each Panel. - (c) Rescind the following Council policies: - Tendering preference of local firms (25 June 1990) - Tendering preference for New Zealand produced goods (19 November 1990). - (d) Agree to the application of the following business rules for purchases below \$50,000: - Where the purchase is < \$1,000 and there is a suitable preferred supplier in place, staff must use this/these suppliers.
+Where there is no supplier in place, staff should use discretion in accordance with the Procurement Policy. - Where the purchase is \$1,000 to \$5,000 and there is no suitable preferred supplier, staff will obtain three verbal quotes which will be recorded. - Where the purchase is \$5,000 to \$49,999, staff will obtain at least three written quotes.